Robert Askin: Third and Fourth terms

 At the 13 February 1971 state election, the Coalition suffered a swing of four seats, but still managed a narrow win against Labor and new leader Pat Hills, taking 49 seats – a bare majority of one – in the expanded 96-seat Legislative Assembly.

-Throughout his time as Premier, Askin was assisted by Charles Cutler as Deputy Premier and Leader of the Country Party.
-Cutler served as Acting Premier at times when Askin was suffering from illness, having suffered two heart attacks in 1969 and 1973.
+Throughout his time as premier, Askin was assisted by Charles Cutler as deputy premier and leader of the Country Party.
+Cutler served as acting premier at times when Askin was suffering from illness, having suffered two heart attacks in 1969 and 1973.
 In 1972 the Eastern Orthodox Church of Antioch presented Askin with the Order of St Peter and St Paul for his services to ethnic minorities.

 In 1971 Askin changed his name from "Robin" to "Robert" by a deed poll.
 On 1 January 1972, he was appointed a Knight Commander of the Order of St Michael and St George (KCMG).
 Later that year, taking advantage of unease at the increasingly erratic Labor government of Gough Whitlam and the increasing economic problems seen to be caused by it, Askin called an early election for 1973.
-A setback arose for the government in the northern Sydney seat of Gordon, when the Liberal member and Education Minister, Harry Jago, forgot to lodge a formal nomination of his candidacy.
+A setback arose for the government in the northern Sydney seat of Gordon, when the Liberal member and education minister, Harry Jago, forgot to lodge a formal nomination of his candidacy.
 This resulted in the Liberals losing the seat to the Democratic Labor Party before the election took place.
-Nevertheless, Askin's government went to a record fourth win against the ALP (still led by Pat Hills), increasing the Liberal/Country majority by four seats and making Askin the only major party leader to win four consecutive terms for Premier until Neville Wran of the ALP.
-Askin contested the election in Pittwater, as his former seat of Collaroy had been abolished.
+Nevertheless, Askin's government went to a record fourth win against the ALP (still led by Pat Hills), increasing the Liberal/Country majority by four seats and making Askin the only major party leader to win four consecutive terms for premier until Neville Wran of the ALP.
+At this election, Askin ran in Pittwater, essentially a reconfigured version of his old seat of Collaroy, which had been abolished in a redistribution.
+Pittwater was as safely Liberal as Collaroy, and Askin retained it easily.
 In 1973 he was appointed an Officer of the Lebanese National Order of the Cedar.